Avocado Sage Deviled Duck Eggs

 You really can't go wrong.
 I really love the addition of avocado oil in this recipe.
 It makes the filling even richer and creamier than usual.

-And champagne wine vinegar is a nice touch.
-Using duck eggs is fun, but you can swap in chicken eggs if you don't have any duck eggs.
+And champagne vinegar is a nice touch.
+Using duck eggs is fun, but you can use chicken eggs if you don't have any duck eggs.

 Note: To make a dozen deviled eggs, I like to use six eggs plus two additional yolks to be sure I have enough filling.